EsadCetiner/Secure-Nginx-Config/README.md

 - Hide Nginx
 - HSTS HTTPS only mode
 - A+ Score on SSL Labs
+- Prioritize ChaCha20 encryption for clients that don't support AES-NI (Disabled by default)
 - OCSP Stapling
 - File caching for frequently accessed files
 - Prevent access to sensitive files (such as database dumps)